jimmy-print/DynamicJRE/README.md

 I am not affiliated with JRE.

 ### Todo
-Not all episodes have a "Download this episode" link.
-Implement another way of finding the latest episode number.

 Add testing for downloading the actual episodes without downloading the entire mp3 file.